Rillian-Grant/luksAutomount/README.md

 Note: this readme will be made better.

-> Tip: If you have one usb that you mountall the time create a second script calling the first script with all the arguments specified.
+> Tip: If you have one device that you moun tall the time create a second script calling this script with all the arguments specified.